Introduction to the buildsystem¶

 - Godot build process makes heavy use of cross compiling tools.
 Each platform has a specific detection process, and all these must be handled as specific cases with special code written for each.

-So, please get at least a little familiar with it if you are planning to build Godot yourself.
+So, please try to keep an open mind and get at least a little familiar with it if you are planning to build Godot yourself.

 Godot’s build system will begin by detecting the platforms it can build for.
 If not detected, the platform will simply not appear on the list of available platforms.
 The build requirements for each platform are described in the rest of this tutorial section.